Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

     set_response(HttpResponse(status_code=200, content=content, content_type='text/html'))

-The above code executed in Syncano will return a valid HTML response with `Hello World!` message inside.
+The above code executed in Syncano will return a valid HTML response with the `Hello World!` message inside.
-The `set_response` is a function which allows returning custom response (e.g. in JSON, CSV or HTML format) from the script.
+The `set_response` is a function which returns a custom response (e.g. in JSON, CSV or HTML format) from the script.

 ## Custom Socket directory structure